Ulcerative colitis is one type of a condition called inflammatory bowel disease (IBD).

-The colon (otherwise known as the large bowel) is that part of the bowel between the small intestine (where your digested food is absorbed into your system), and the anus or back passage, from which faeces (stools, motions, wastes) are discharged.
+The colon (otherwise known as the large bowel) is the part of the bowel between the small intestine (where your digested food is absorbed into your system), and the anus or back passage, from which faeces (stools, motions, wastes) are discharged.
 The part of the colon immediately above the anus is the rectum.
-Ulcerative colitis always involves the rectum, but involvement of the rest of the colon varies from patient to patient.

 What does the colon do, and how does ulcerative colitis alter its functions?

 The colon does two things.
 Firstly, it extracts fluid from the liquid waste which enters it from the small intestine, concentrating this waste down to make solid faeces.
 In more severe ulcerative colitis, this concentrating function becomes defective and the patient has liquid diarrhoea in addition to the discharge of blood and mucus.
 Secondly, the colon acts as a reservoir for solid faeces, allowing about 1-3 bowel motions daily.
 In active or longstanding ulcerative colitis, this reservoir capacity is decreased, leading to more frequent bowel motions even in the absence of diarrhoea.

 What are the symptoms?

 Symptoms do vary from one patient to the next and can range from mild to severe depending on how much of the colon and rectum is inflamed and its severity.
 Symptoms usually develop over time and most cases of ulcerative colitis are mild, but once symptoms are identified it is important to receive prompt medical attention.